inkcodesign/inkstylelibrary01/_audience/01-personas.md

 permalink: "/personas/"
 ---

+INK marketing targets three different personas within B2B technology companies.
+To use these personas effectively in your writing, think of a client who fits these attributes and position your content in a way that speaks to them.

+---

 #### **Mid-level Marketer**

+**Wants to know how**

 * **Title:** Director of Corporate Comms, Senior PR Manager, Marketing Director, Marketing Programs Manager
 * **Responsibilities:** Day-to-day execution, comms up and down, project/team management